codepath/android_guides/Fragment-Navigation-Drawer.md

 ## Create Custom Adapter

-Next, create a custom list adapter to bind the data to your custom `ListView`.
+Next, create a custom adapter class for `ListView` which provides a custom layout for individual list item in the `ListView`.

 ```java
 public class NavDrawerListAdapter extends BaseAdapter {